 The Richter scale tells you how much energy is released from the epicenter of a quake while the Modified Mercalli Intensity scale tells you the strength of shaking at a specific location.
 It helps property owners understand the degree of shaking that will occur when an earthquake strikes, measuring the intensity of ground movement to the structure.
 Thanks to the USGS, information is collected following a quake to determine its effect on people, structures, and the natural environment.

 This information translates to an MMI score that ranges from I, not felt, to X, extremely violent shaking.
 Understanding the MMI for a property helps insurance professionals make informed decisions regarding earthquake risk.

 Washington state is particularly susceptible to this kind of disaster.
 A lahar from Mt.
-Rainier alone could be up to 100 feet thick, crossing populated areas with homes and businesses in its path.
+Rainier alone could be up to 100 feet thick, crossing populated areas with homes and businesses.
 According to the USGS, Washington has a high potential for earthquakes - accompanying lahars are a real threat if an earthquake occurs.

 Computer models generate tsunami inundation maps, indicating areas of land susceptible to tsunami by utilizing topography, seismological studies, empirical evidence, and bathymetry (the measure of depth in bodies of water).